- 26 regular full-time faculty

-- Leah Flack, Assistant Professor.
+- Leah Flack, Associate Professor.
 20th-c British Literature, Modernism.

 - Tol Foster, Assistant Professor.
 20th and 21st Century American, Afro-Native, and Native American Literatures; Indigenous Cultural Studies.

 - Melissa J. Ganz, Assistant Professor.
-Eighteenth-Century British Literature and Culture; Law and Literature; Gender Studies; Transatlantic Studies; History of the Novel.
+18th- and 19th-Century British Literature and Culture; Law and Literature; Gender Studies; Transatlantic Studies; History of the Novel.

 - Beth Godbee, Assistant Professor.
 Rhetoric and Composition.

 - Heather Hathaway, Associate Professor.
 American Literature; Immigrant Literature; Ethnic Literature; African-American Studies.